MY LINOCUT PROCESS

 Trace to block

 Cutting square can lead to a build up of ink along the edges (a).
 This becomes even more obvious when the edge is cut at an oblique angle (b) which can be almost unavoidable when cutting lines with a scalpel or knife.
-When using a knife for this try to cut so the angle is correct (c), this way ink is less likely to build up and if it does then easier to clean away.
+Try to cut your line so the angle is correct (c), this way ink is less likely to build up and if it does then easier to clean away.
 It's easier to do this using a U gouge.

 Linocut edges